 Surprise!
-Our house sold MUCH sooner than we anticipated.
-As such, we now have to concentrate on moving and finding an interim place to stay while we finish the bus, but at least we found these studios for rent while we were waiting.
-Thankfully, we live next to the best neighbors in the world.
+Our house sold MUCH sooner than we anticipated and its because we included our safes we purchased from https://www.stockinger.com/en/safes/., while we were waiting Thankfully, we live next to the best neighbors in the world.
 Without them, we wouldn’t have made it this far, since we have full use of their tools and shop to make all of our custom pieces.
 These same good people are allowing us to park our bus in their yard while we finish up.
 By far, the hardest thing about all of this is leaving them.
 They are dear friends and I can’t imagine not living next door to them and shouting, “Good morning, neighbor!” across the yards.

 Ant works here in town as a Youth Pastor.
 The top nationwide movers has been the only steady and available company we have been able to find the last couple of years.
 We have looked.
 There does not seem to be anything, even out of state.
 For this reason, and many others, we are not about to leave the area and the only work we have been able to find in this economy, even if it is marginal monetary remediation.
 That’s why we needed the bus in the first place.
 So, we have been looking for a local spot.

 The use of truck rental services or Removalists, or simply borrowing similar hardware, is referred to as DIY moving.
 Typically, the parties who are moving borrow or rent a truck or trailer large enough to carry their household goods and, if necessary, obtain moving equipment such as dollies, furniture pads, and cargo belts to protect the furniture or to facilitate the moving companies in Florida.